foundry-vtt-community/wiki.js/setup/linux-installation.md

 ## Set up the Caddy Reverse Proxy

-> This section assumes that you have a valid domain name with an A record pointing to your `<public IP address>`.
-If you do not have a domain name. you can use a service like [Duck DNS](http://duckdns.org) (see [guide](https://foundryvtt.wiki/en/setup/hosting/ddns) if you are hosting on a home network) to get a free domain and point it to `<public IP address>`.
-Having a domain name is required for this section. {.is-info}
+>We recommend that you have a valid domain name with an A record pointing to `<public IP address>` to complete this section.
+If you do not have a domain name. you can use a service like [Duck DNS](http://duckdns.org) to get a free domain and point it to `<public IP address>`.  (see [guide](https://foundryvtt.wiki/en/setup/hosting/ddns) if you are hosting on a home network)
+>
+>Having a valid domain name results in an HTTPS connection without insecure connection warnings from your and your players' browsers.
+>
+>If you do not have a domain name, you may continue with this section which will set up self-signed certificates for the bare IP connection to your VM, allowing an HTTPS connection but one that will prompt browsers to show a warning before clicking through to connect.{.is-info}

 <a id="C13" href="#C13">C13.</a> Run the following command to begin editing the Caddyfile: